With Nobel Laureate Dr Barry C. Barish attending in person.

 All submissions will be reviewed by a judging panel with scholars drawn from prestigious institutions, including Harvard, Cambridge, Oxford, and MIT.

-Double-Blind Review: Double-blind essay review is a process used in academic or scholarly publishing where both the reviewers and the authors are anonymous to each other.
+Double-blind essay review is a process used in academic or scholarly publishing where both the reviewers and the authors are anonymous to each other.
 In this system, the identities of the authors are kept confidential from the reviewers, and vice versa.
 This approach aims to minimise biases that could arise from knowledge of the author’s identity, academic affiliation, or reputation.

-Original and interesting ideas: The competition aims to motivate students to deeply reassess and contemplate the interconnections of science, society, and the global environment.
+The competition aims to motivate students to deeply reassess and contemplate the interconnections of science, society, and the global environment.
 Original thoughts and perspectives are greatly encouraged.

-Quality of Argument and Writing: Clear writing and well-supported arguments are crucial.
+Clear writing and well-supported arguments are crucial.
 This means that essays should be well-structured, with each claim or argument supported by evidence or logical reasoning.
 Additionally, the judges will consider the style of writing, which includes language use, idea flow, and overall engagement with the topics.

-Plagiarism and AI Assistance: The competition has a strict policy against plagiarism and the use of AI writing assistance.
+The competition has a strict policy against plagiarism and the use of AI writing assistance.
 Essays found to have such content will be disqualified.
 This means students must ensure their work is entirely their own.

-The Official Re:Think Writing Workshop
+The Official Cambridge Re:Think Writing Workshop

-The Re:Think Writing Workshop is a monthly online Zoom session designed to support prospective essay writers as they get started on their essays.
+The Cambridge Re:Think Writing Workshop is a monthly online Zoom session designed to support prospective essay writers as they get started on their essays.

-Led by experienced PhD writing mentors from Stanford University and University of Cambridge, these sessions offer participants valuable guidance on both the structure and substance of their essays.
+These sessions offer participants valuable guidance on both the structure and substance of their essays.
 Writers have the opportunity to engage in interactive discussions, receive personalised advice, and explore various approaches to enhance the form, style, and content of their work.

 The Workshop is open for free for all registered participants.
 Applicants could find a link to sign up for one of the workshops on the Essay Competition Submission Portal.